QQuick/zzz_Numscrypt/numscrypt/docs/sphinx/supported_constructs.rst

 Systematic code examples: a guided tour of Numscrypt
 =====================================================

 One ready-to-run code example is worth more than ten lengthy descriptions.
 The *autotest and demo suite*, that is part of the distribution, is a collection of sourcecode fragments called *testlets*.
-These testlets are used for automated regression testing of Numscrypt against CPython.
+These testlets are used for automated regression testing of Numscrypt against NumPy.
 Since they systematically cover all the library constructs, they are also very effective as a learning tool.
 The testlets are arranged alphabetically by subject.

 .. literalinclude:: ../../development/automated_tests/ndarray/autotest.py